-The local impact note provides a summary of the bill, a description of the methodology used in the development of the note, and analysis developed by the LBO regarding the estimated fiscal impact of SF 2 on school districts in Senate District 11.
+The local impact note provides a summary of the bill, a description of the methodology used in the development of the note, and analysis developed by the LBO regarding the fiscal impact of SF 2 on local units of government.
 The local impact note is available electronically on the LBO website.